Farratto/WalkThisWay/README.md

 # Walk This Way
 ## Features
-* If turn starts and character is prone and not unconscious, it asks if they want to use half their movement speed to stand up.
+* This extension provides a small popup window at the start of a person's turn that asks if they want to stand up.
+It happens when a character is prone but does not have one of the conditions that prevents them from standing up.

 ## Installation
-Download [WalkThisWay.ext](https://github.com/Farratto/WalkThisWay/releases) and place in the extensions subfolder of the Fantasy Grounds data folder.
-Or download from the Forge!
+Download from the forge at https://forge.fantasygrounds.com/shop/items/1940/view.
+Source code available at [WalkThisWay.ext](https://github.com/Farratto/WalkThisWay/releases).

 ## Attribution
 SmiteWorks owns rights to code sections copied from their rulesets by permission for Fantasy Grounds community development.